Warning

 • Patients who have suffered a severe head injury are managed in a MTC.

-• Trauma patients with severe haemorrhage should be given Tranexamic Acid within three hours of first contact with emergency services.
+• Trauma patients with severe haemorrhage should be given tranexamic acid (TXA) within 3 hours of first contact with emergency services.

-• Patients who have suffered major trauma and are taken to a MTC, are admitted under the care of a Major Trauma Service.
+• Patients who have suffered major trauma and are taken to a MTC, are admitted under the care of a major trauma service (MTS)

-• Major trauma patients admitted to a MTC have a rehabilitation plan written.
+• Major trauma patients admitted to an MTC have a rehabilitation plan (RP) written.

-• Major trauma patients admitted to a MTC, who have a rehabilitation plan, have it written within 3 days of admission.
+• Major trauma patients admitted to an MTC, who have a RP, have it written within 3 days of admission.

-• Patients who have survived major trauma have their functional outcomes assessed as specified time intervals.
+• Patients who have survived major trauma have their functional outcomes assessed at specific timelines.

 Paediatrics